Prime Minister calls on police chief to rebuild trust among Jewish community

 The officer said: “I am telling you that I will help you by escorting you over there and that way you will be completely safe just as we promised, so we are keeping our word.”

-“But I think there are strategic issues… how we ensure that Jewish people, people of any faith at all, can go about their business in London and not be impeded in the way that he was and not be stopped from walking through the streets of London because of the demonstrations that were taking place.

-“That’s a strategic issue and it needs to be resolved by the police.”

-Meanwhile, Mr Falter said he would turn up at the next pro-Palestinian march and encouraged other Jews and allies to join him.
+Mr Falter has since said he will turn up at the next pro-Palestinian march and encouraged other Jews and allies to join him.

 His campaign has launched a “walk together” initiative to follow the route of the march and “force the police to make sure that these things are safe for Jewish people”.